klamping/html5tx-a11y/Semi-Transcript.md

 How about footer?
 Well, the picture is much the same, but with Chrome joining the party.
 On the Mac side of things, Firefox makes the cut this time.

-Two elements down and support doesn't look great.
-Well, there's still hope.
+Two elements down and support isn't stellar.
+And the truth is, it's actually bleaker than this.
 Accessibility support is actually a very broad term.
-This is because the browser isn't the only one responsible.
+This is because the browser isn't the only one responsible for supporting new language.
 It's also up to the assistive technology the person is using.
-Let's take a look at screen readers.

----
-TODO add more content here
----

-...
+To understand this, we need to grasp the relationship between the browser and assistive technology like a screen reader.

+When you load a website, the browser will expose that website's structure to the OS.
+It does this through an Accessibility API.
+Without getting into too much details, this API is basically a middleman between the program being run and the assistive technology being used.

+In this example, Safari talks to the Apple Accessibility API, which is being listened to by Voiceover.
+This is a simplification of what's going on, but that's okay.
+The point I'm trying to make is that support needs to happen in two place.
+Not only does the browser need to send the right information to the API, but the screen reader needs to be listening for that information.

+So if you have a browser the fully exposes every HTML5 element to the Accessibility API, but your screen reader isn't listening for that content, then it's unsupported.
+This goes both ways; if the screen reader listens for content the browser doesn't speak, then it's equally as useless.

+The worst news is that, as most web developers know, users aren't the best at upgrading their technology.
+So while support may be introduced in newer technology, we still have to support the full spectrum.
+So does that mean all this semantic HTML being introduces is essentially useless until both browsers, assistive technology AND users upgrade their stuff?

+Well, when you're belt can't do the full job, it's time to put on suspenders.

 ## Sectioning Redux
-Let's look at our new sectioning elements that we talked about.
-While browser accessibility support was on the low side, we already have strong support through ARIA.
-ARIA has some of the same accessibility functions as HTML5, and it’s been around longer, so most newer-ish browsers support it, as well as most assistive technologies.
+Let's look again at our new sectioning elements that we talked about.
+While browser accessibility support was on the low side, there is good news still.
+How many of you have heard of ARIA?

+ARIA was introduced many years ago, before HTML5 was started, as a way of adding semantics to low-semantic elements.
+Since it was introduced a good while back, there is already strong support for ARIA out there.
+ARIA has a lot of the same semantics as HTML5, and because it’s been around longer most browsers support it, as well as most assistive technologies.
-So backwards compatibility is pretty easy in this case: just tag on a role attribute to your tag and you're mostly set.
-There is still old technology out there, but in this case the functionality isn't essential.
-They still have full access to the content, it just won't be as easy to move around in.

-The nice thing about the HTML5 element is that it’s semantic HTML; that is, it provides meaning to the structure of the page.
-A div doesn’t do that.
 So if some browsers don’t support HTML5, but most support ARIA, what do you do?
 The answer is: use both.

+By combining ARIA and HTML5, support improves dramtically.
+Just tag on a role attribute to your HTML5 element and you're set.
+Yes, there is still really old technology out there, but they still have full access to the content, it just won't be as easy to move around in.
+It's kind of like removing CSS for browsers older than IE7.

-For header, we add a role of banner.
+So for header, we add a role of banner.
 For footer, a role of contentinfo.
-I'm going to go through these fast, since you can just search for this information pretty easy.
+I'm going to go through these fast, since you can search for these ARIA roles pretty easy.
 I also link to it on my Github resources page.

-So for nav, we have navigation, aside we have complementary.
+For nav, we have navigation; aside we have complementary.
 The article element can have a role of article, but I marked it as red b/c I couldn't find support information on it.
 It's still safe to use and I recommend it.

 There is a section role, but it's an "abstract" role.
 Because of this, the ARIA spec asks us not to use it.
 You could use a role like "region", but there are some details about region that I don't want to get into right now.
 Take a look into it if you're interested.